yannansoda/sodabubble-old/_notes/ML/Artificial Neural Networks.md

 - for hidden layers:
 	- use default function (usually ReLU, because it is faster)
 	- do not use linear activation
+- Different forms can be combined, e.g. using rectifier in the hidden layer and then sigmoid in output layer

 # Gradient Descent
 -- to minimize cost function